If you’re contemplating divorce, pause and reflect on what your life would be like post-divorce.

 If you think you’ll be able to do more things, then list out those items.

-Would you go to the movies more often?
+Would you travel more often?

 Would you go back to school?